-The UK Deregistration Guide
+The UK School Deregistration Guide & Letter Template

 Fortunately, if your child attends a mainstream school in England or Wales, the deregistration process is a straightforward legal right.
-You do not need the school's "permission" to leave.
+Online schooling is fully legal in the UK, and the power to make this change lies entirely with you.

 The Legal Framework: Regulation 8(1)(d)